Key Takeaways

 Normally, a temperature sensor is located in your AC, but with a Follow-Me remote, there is also a built-in thermostat in your AC’s remote control.
 Once the Follow-Me mode is activated, the air conditioning unit reads the temperature of the area where the remote is located and cools/heats accordingly.

-This is great as the room temperature can greatly vary from one end of the room to another.
-By correctly sensing the temperature of the area you want to cool/heat, you can better reach your desired temperature level.
-The AC will cool/heat according to the temperature around your AC’s remote control.
+This is great, as room temperature can vary greatly from one end of the room to the other.
+By accurately sensing the temperature of the area you want to cool/heat, you can better achieve your desired temperature.
+The AC will cool/heat based on the temperature around the remote control.

-Cielo Breez Plus, a smart AC controller, supports this feature.
+Cielo Breez Max, a smart AC controller, supports this feature.
 Once you activate the Follow-Me mode using the Cielo Home app, your smart controller acts as the thermostat.

 In some air conditioners, this mode has a slightly different function.
-Here, you don’t have to wait until the entire room cools/heats down to feel comfortable.
+Here, you don’t have to wait for the entire room to cool or heat up before you feel comfortable.
 The Follow-Me AC mode directs the airflow towards you.
 This mode is also referred to as i-Feel in some air conditioner models.

-In these air conditioners, a built-in dual sensor technology senses the motion and then changes the airflow direction accordingly.
-The direction is updated after every 3 minutes.
+In these air conditioners, a built-in dual-sensor technology senses motion and adjusts airflow direction accordingly.
+The direction is updated every 3 minutes.
 To activate this feature, use your remote and press the Follow-Me button, pointing at your unit.

 Functions Available on Your Air Conditioner Remote Control

-Apart from various AC modes there are multiple settings that you can control using an air conditioner remote control.
-These help to achieve the perfect temperature and bring about convenience.
+Apart from various AC modes, there are multiple settings that you can control using an air conditioner remote control.
+These help achieve the perfect temperature and enhance convenience.

 AC Fan Speed

-The air conditioner fan is the actual component that throws out the cool or hot air into your room.
-Adjusting this setting allows you to control the speed with which you can control the cooling or heating of your room.
+The air conditioner fan is the component that actually blows the cool or hot air into your room.

-Most AC’s have 4 settings for the fan: low, medium, high, and auto.
-The auto fan setting automatically regulates the fan speed as per the current temperature and the desired temperature to be achieved.
-It is not necessary for the fan mode in an AC to be turned on to use this function.
+Most ACs have 4 fan settings: low, medium, high, and auto.
+The auto fan setting automatically adjusts the fan speed based on the current and desired temperatures.
+It is not necessary to turn on the fan mode on an AC to use this function.

 AC Timer Setting

-Most modern AC’s have timers built in.
-They allow you to set the run time of an AC, thus saving energy.
-A particularly useful case can be during your sleep, where you can set the timer for a few hours, and when you are deep asleep, the AC will automatically turn off.
+Most modern ACs have built-in timers.
+They allow you to set the runtime of an AC, thereby saving energy.
+A particularly useful case is during sleep, when you can set the timer for a few hours; when you are deep asleep, the AC will automatically turn off.

-Some timers work based upon the 24-hour clock, where you can set the time an AC has to be on or off.
-Others allow you to set a specific number of hours for which the AC will be operational.
+Some timers use a 24-hour clock, allowing you to set the time the AC must be on or off.
+Others allow you to set a specific number of hours during which the AC will operate.

 Ionizer Function

 Who doesn’t want clean air?
-The ionizer function is not really ubiquitous in air conditioner remote controls, but still a fairly useful one.
-When activated, a high voltage electronic mesh is activated within the indoor unit, which serves to ionize the air with negative ions.
-Particles of dust and other contaminants are attracted to these ions, and this ensures their removal from the air.
+The ionizer function is not ubiquitous in air conditioner remote controls, but it’s still fairly useful.
+When activated, a high-voltage electronic mesh within the indoor unit ionizes the air with negative ions.
+Dust particles and other contaminants are attracted to these ions, which helps remove them from the air.

 Swing Control

 You can control the position of the swing louver with this mode.
-There are different angles to choose from to adjust the blow of air in the exact direction that you like.
-Previous AC models only allowed for vertical swing controls but now you are also able to control the swing vertically.
+There are different angles to choose from to adjust the airflow in the direction you prefer.
+Previous AC models only allowed for vertical swing controls, but now you are also able to control the swing vertically.

-There is also an auto-swing function, which continuously varies the angle of your AC’s vanes.
+There is also an auto-swing function that continuously adjusts the angle of your AC’s vanes.
 This continuously blows the air in different directions.

 Quiet Mode

-This AC setting can also be termed as the silent setting.
+This AC setting is also called the silent setting.
 When set, the unit functions as quietly as possible.
 This is achieved by reducing the fan speed to the bare minimum.

 Types of Air Conditioner Remote Controls